Who has access to the Film Study Center?

 How do I make an appointment?

 Submit a request form.
 Please be as specific as possible in your requests and provide titles, names of personalities, and/or Special Collections box and file numbers when available.
-Please also limit your inquiries to films that are not readily available on home video or cable.
+Please also limit your inquiries to films that are not readily available on home video, cable or streaming platforms.

 How much does it cost to visit the Film Study Center?